harness/developer-hub/docs/platform/role-based-access-control/provision-users-with-okta-scim.md

 ## Create an Okta app integration

-To enable automatic provisioning, you must add a Harness app to your Okta administrator account.
+To enable automated provisioning, you must add a Harness app to your Okta administrator account.

 1. Log in to your Okta administrator account, select **Applications**, and select **Create App Integration**.